 Jeanetta Sims, Ph.D.

-Jeanetta D. Sims, Ph.D., is dean of the Jackson College of Graduate Studies (JCGS), of the University College, and a tenured professor in the College of Business Department of Marketing at the University of Central Oklahoma.
+Jeanetta D. Sims, Ph.D., is a tenured professor in the College of Business Department of Marketing at the University of Central Oklahoma.
 Her program of research includes strategic communication, workforce diversity, and persuasion and social influence.
-She teaches courses in marketing and communication, and is accredited in public relations (APR).
+She teaches courses in marketing and communication and is accredited in public relations (APR).

 As a faculty member, Sims founded and cultivated a robust, interdisciplinary, student research program in 2007, called Diverse Student Scholars, as her personal contribution to the Academy.
 In its 14th year, Diverse Student Scholars, has accomplished more than 40 funded student grants, more than 105 conference presentations, more than 20 research independent studies, more than 25 proceedings and journal publications, and 4 national conference top paper awards.
 Details concerning the student research program can be viewed at: www.diversestudentscholars.com